Cahokia Heights

 Our first project involved Cured-In-Place Pipe Lining of the City’s most downstream section of their trunk sewer.
 The City identified that of the approximate three mile long (of nine mile long) trunk sewer that cleaning, televising and lining was the most important.
 In February 2024 a contract was awarded and addressed this largest, deepest and most downstream section of the trunk sewer addressing pipe deficiencies such as cracks or breaks, restoring structural stability and ensuring long-term reliability of this main wastewater transport.
 Phase 1 was completed in May 2025.

 Additional contract work is being planned with additional financial resources that have been secured for this effort.
-We are also engaging City leaders and the Congressional offices about follow on support that will assist the City with repairs to this crucial piece of infrastructure.

 Project 2: System Mapping and Digitization